Hunter Johnson (American football)

-High school career
+Early life

 Johnson attended Brownsburg High School in Brownsburg, Indiana.
 During his career he passed for 6,657 yards and 69 touchdowns, including 2,233 yards and 25 touchdowns as a senior.
 Johnson was a four-year starter on the varsity football team, playing in the state's largest class (6A).
 He led his team to a Hoosier Crossroads Conference championship as a senior and was awarded the team's MVP.
 Johnson was named team captain his junior and senior years.
 He holds multiple school records including: Most touchdown passes completed in a game (6), season (31), most passing yards in a game (452) and in a career (6657).
 Johnson received IFCA and AP all-state honors as a junior and a senior, and was the #1 ranked player in the state of Indiana throughout high school.
 He was an Indiana Griddy Award Winner.
 Johnson was also an all-state track runner while at Brownsburg HS, running the 200, 400, and the 4×400 meter relay.
 He is part of the school's record-holding 4×400 team with a time of 3:17.81.
 In December 2016, Johnson was named Indy Star's Mr. Football.